The Henry Ramsey, Jr. Revolving Emergency Loan Fund (RELF)

 - Loan amounts are available up to $1,000.
 Approval of all loans is subject to the availability of funds. (a typical loan averages $500).

-- The Office of Alumni & Constituent Relations may reduce the loan amount or decline to approve the loan if information indicates your unwillingness or inability to repay the loan.
+- The Office of Alumni Engagement may reduce the loan amount or decline to approve the loan if information indicates your unwillingness or inability to repay the loan.

 - Only one outstanding RELF is allowed per quarter.

-- Undergraduate students with a minimum enrollment of twelve (12) units.
+- Undergraduate students with a minimum enrollment of twelve (12) units for fall, winter and spring terms, and eight (8) units for one summer session.

 - Current UCR GPA of 2.0 or above and be in good academic standing.